To celebrate, we planted 40 pollinator-friendly trees at two locations in Bozeman.

 Why bees?
 This species is critical to all of us.
 They pollinate much of the food we eat.
 Unfortunately, bee populations are in global decline.
 Industrial agriculture, insecticides and habitat loss due to climate change play a role in their dwindling numbers.

 These trees are a gift to our community.
-In addition to providing bee habitat, they will also help offset our business’ carbon footprint.
+In addition to providing bee habitat, they also help offset our business’ carbon footprint.